Spanish Peaks Mountain Club Visa Sponsorship Jobs USA

 Does Spanish Peaks Mountain Club sponsor H-1B visas?

 No. Spanish Peaks Mountain Club sponsors the H-2B visa, which covers temporary nonimmigrant workers in seasonal, non-agricultural roles.
-The H-1B is designed for specialty occupation positions requiring a bachelor's degree or higher, and it is not part of Spanish Peaks Mountain Club's current sponsorship activity.
+The H-1B visa is designed for specialty occupation positions requiring a bachelor's degree or higher, and it is not part of Spanish Peaks Mountain Club's current sponsorship activity.
 If you need H-1B sponsorship, you'll need to look at employers in professional services or technology sectors.

 What visa types does Spanish Peaks Mountain Club sponsor?